Michelle Agyemang: Watford (dual registration)

 In August 2023, Agyemang joined Watford F.C. in the Women's Championship on a dual-sign agreement, making her debut for Watford on 3 September against London City Lionesses.
 She would then miss the first half of the 2023–24 season through injury.

 On 4 February 2024, Agyemang scored her first goals for the club, scoring twice against Birmingham City, helping the team off the bottom of the Championship with a 2–0 win.

 Brighton & Hove Albion

 On 13 September 2024, Agyemang signed for Brighton & Hove Albion on loan from Arsenal for the 2024–25 season.
 She scored 5 goals over all competitions in 22 appearances for the club during the season.
 Agyemang returned to Brighton for the 2025–26 season on 19 August 2025 renewing her Arsenal loan.
 On 28 September, from close range Agyemang scored her first Women's Super League goal of the season as Brighton secured a narrow 1-0 win over Everton.
+She returned to Arsenal early in January 2026 to complete her ACL recovery.